 End Permian, 251 million years ago, 96% of species lost – Tabulate coral, 5 CM

 Known as “the great dying”, this was by far the worst extinction event ever seen; it nearly ended life on Earth.
 The tabulate corals were lost in this period – today’s corals are an entirely different group.
 What caused it?
-A perfect storm of natural catastrophes.
+A perfect storm of natural catastrophes – as is often the case with mass extinctions.
 A cataclysmic eruption near Siberia blasted CO2 into the atmosphere.
 Methanogenic bacteria responded by belching out methane, a potent greenhouse gas.
 Global temperatures surged while oceans acidified and stagnated, belching poisonous hydrogen sulfide.
 “It set life back 300 million years,” says Schmidt.
 Rocks after this period record no coral reefs or coal deposits.

 End Triassic, 200 million years ago, 80% of species lost – Conodont teeth 1 mm